A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: A General Framework for Comparing DTRs with Ordinal Outcomes

-Let $Y_{1}$ and $Y_{2}$ be two ordinal random variables, denoting the primary outcomes corresponding to two groups (e.g., two treatment arms of a clinical trial): group 1 and 2 respectively, each taking values in $J$ distinct ordered categories, say, $1,\ldots,J$.
-Then the generalized odds-ratio ($GOR$) between group 2 and group 1 \citep{Agresti1980,Lui2013} is defined as $GOR_{(2,1)} = \frac{P(Y_{2}>Y_{1})}{P(Y_{2}<Y_{1})}$.
-The interpretation of $GOR$ is simple.
-Assuming that a higher category of the outcome variable is better, $GOR>1$ indicates that the group 2 has a better outcome than group 1, and $GOR<1$ indicates the other way round; finally $GOR=1$ implies that there is no difference in outcomes between the two groups.
-In the following, we extend the above notion to define what we call a {\em dynamic generalized odds ratio ($dGOR$)}, a metric that allows us to compare DTRs embedded in a SMART with ordinal outcomes.
+Let $Y_{1}$ and $Y_{2}$ be two ordinal random variables, denoting the primary outcomes corresponding to two different groups (e.g., two intervention arms of a randomized controlled trial, RCT), each taking values in $J$ distinct ordered categories, say, $1,\ldots,J$.
+Then the generalized odds ratio ($GOR$) between groups 2 and 1 \citep{Agresti1980,Lui2013} is defined as $GOR_{(2,1)} = \frac{P(Y_{2}>Y_{1})}{P(Y_{2}<Y_{1})}$.
+The interpretation of $GOR_{(2,1)}$ is simple.
+Assuming that a higher category of the outcome variable is better, $GOR_{(2,1)} >1$ indicates that the group 2 has a better outcome than group 1, and $GOR_{(2,1)} <1$ indicates the other way round; finally $GOR_{(2,1)}=1$ implies that there is no difference in outcomes between the two groups.
+In the following, we extend the {\em generalized odds ratio ($GOR$)} to allow us to compare DTRs embedded in a SMART with ordinal outcomes.